• Where Interstate 69 in Texas Stands Today

 The Texas Department of Transportation has been at the upgrade task on these highways since the 1960s.
 In some locations right-of-way needed for the interstate was acquired decades ago.
 And for years TxDOT has been designing and constructing upgrade projects to meet interstate design standards.

 The existing highways that will comprise I-69 connect Texans and Texas businesses in Texarkana, Marshall, Nacogdoches, Lufkin, Houston, Wharton, Victoria, Corpus Christi, Kingsville, Brownsville, McAllen, Laredo and dozens of smaller communities.
 The colorful interstate highway shields are going up and large sections of highway are now safer to drive on because they are at interstate highway standard with fully controlled access.

 With each overpass and every additional mile of I-69 upgrades, new doors open for economic development, new jobs and more efficient freight movements.
 Reduced travel times create new opportunities for families, giving them improved access to better jobs, university campuses, regional medical centers, shopping and greater recreational choices.

 The state long-range transportation plan stresses the need for improved linkage between Texas cities to serve freight traffic and to connect cities and rural areas.
 It emphasizes that I-69 is a high priority for the state because of the important role these highways play in moving goods including cargo handled by Texas seaports and freight moving back and forth across the border with Mexico.

 The US 59, US 77 and US 281 upgrade program has had strong local support for decades.
-Five regional segment committees made up of dozens of local officials and community representatives have been at work the past few years developing a set of recommendations for what should be built along the I-69 route and which improvements should come first in each region.
+Five regional segment committees made up of dozens of local officials and community representatives developed a set of recommendations for what should be built along the I-69 route and which improvements should come first in each region.
 Their initial work was compiled into a Recommendations Report by the I-69 Advisory Committee and presented to the Texas Transportation Commission in December 2012.

 JOINING THE INTERSTATE HIGHWAY SYSTEM